tyson-swetnam/intro-gpt/docs/teaching.md

 <img src="https://mirrors.creativecommons.org/presskit/buttons/88x31/png/by-nc-sa.png" width="128">
 [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)

-Are you thinking about integrating ChatGPT and OpenAI into your coursework?
+**Have you integrated AI into your coursework yet?**

-There is already a large list of potential uses for ChatGPT in higher education.
+Making the decision to incorporate an AI into your education strategy, student assessment, and grading is no easy task.

+An important fact to consider is that [*most* of your students are already making use of AI for their assignments and study.](https://www.gse.harvard.edu/ideas/usable-knowledge/24/09/students-are-using-ai-already-heres-what-they-think-adults-should-know){target=_blank} (ref: [:fontawesome-regular-file-pdf: Source](https://digitalthriving.gse.harvard.edu/wp-content/uploads/2024/06/Teen-and-Young-Adult-Perspectives-on-Generative-AI.pdf){target=_blank} ).

 Read about [:simple-openai: OpenAI Educator Considerations](https://platform.openai.com/docs/chatgpt-education/educator-considerations-for-chatgpt){target=_blank}

-ChatGPT's `GPT-3.5-turbo` and `GPT-4` models can compose essays and pass advanced knowledge assessments [(OpenAI :simple-arxiv:)](https://doi.org/10.48550/arXiv.2303.08774){target=_blank}.
+ChatGPT's models can compose essays and pass advanced knowledge assessments [(OpenAI :simple-arxiv:)](https://doi.org/10.48550/arXiv.2303.08774){target=_blank}.
 Online education, a recent and lucrative innovation in academia, now faces challenges regarding effective remote student assessment [(Susnjak :simple-arxiv:)](https://doi.org/10.48550/arXiv.2212.09292){target=_blank}.

 Attempting to modify coursework to avoid assessment techniques where ChatGPT excels or using [bots to detect ChatGPT generated content](https://platform.openai.com/ai-text-classifier){target=_blank} may prove to be futile.
 Instead of engaging in a cheating arms race, why not embrace ChatGPT and other AI frameworks?

 Proponents of integrating ChatGPT into educational curricula [(:simple-newyorktimes:)](https://www.nytimes.com/2023/01/12/technology/chatgpt-schools-teachers.html){target=_blank} argue that by adapting and integrating ChatGPT into the curriculum, we can develop a modern workforce empowered by AI assistants.

-I find myself aligned with this perspective (as does my AI text editor, ChatGPT-4).
+**Disclosure: Most of the material on this website was copy edited or originated based on suggestions made by ChatGPT and Gemini**

 !!!
 Info "Teaching with ChatGPT"